 How to Tell If Your Business Needs Commercial Vehicle Insurance

-- Your company owns, leases, or rents vehicles
+- Your agency owns, leases, or rents vehicles

-- Your employees drive company-owned, leased, or rented vehicles
+- Your employees drive agency-owned, leased, or rented vehicles

-- Your company vehicles are used for both business and personal purposes
+- Your agency vehicles are used for both business and personal purposes

 - Your employees drive their own vehicles while conducting business